Contact the Program Director, Suzanne Glover

 * Full course listings available at www.champlain.edu/champlain-abroad.

 Champlain also offers students the option to study abroad through pre-approved third-party providers.
-The University of the Arts (UAL), London is a collegiate university comprising 6 internationally renowned colleges of art, design, communications, fashion and the performing arts.
-Of the 6 London based campuses that comprise UAL, The following programs are well suited for Graphic Design majors based on their desired semester abroad:
+The University of the Arts (UAL), London is a collegiate university comprising six internationally renowned colleges of art, design, communications, fashion, and the performing arts.
+Of the six London-based campuses that comprise UAL, The following programs are well-suited for Graphic Design & Visual Communication majors based on their desired semester abroad:

 FALL:

 Chelsea College of Arts is ideal for students looking to develop professional digital, technical and presentation skills in this fast-moving industry.
-In the INTEGRATED STUDY ABROAD program, you will study Graphic Design exclusively alongside full-time degree-seeking students taking classes that are assigned to you in order to fully develop detailed technical skills within your chosen field.
-Student population: 1,757
+In the INTEGRATED STUDY ABROAD program, you will study Graphic Design & Visual Communication exclusively alongside full-time degree-seeking students taking classes that are assigned to you in order to fully develop detailed technical skills within your chosen field.

 NOTE: UAL offers an optional European Art History Module (for an additional cost) which can be added as a 2 week course prior to the start of the FALL semester to meet 3 credits of COR 330 requirements.
 An additional 3 credits of COR may be need to be taken upon your return to Champlain.